enzo-project/enzo-e/doc/source/user/problem_initial.rst

 ``"vlct_bfield"``

-   Initialize the cell-centered magnetic fields for use by the VL + CT method from the face-centered magnetic fields that are already initialized by a separate initializer.
+   Initialize the cell-centered magnetic fields for use by the VL + CT method.
+This initialization can be performed from expressions specified in the parameter file for each component of the magnetic vector potential (in this case, the face-centered magnetic fields are also initialized) OR from the face-centered magnetic fields that have already been initialized by a separate initializer.